 Fortunately, taking care of your graphics card isn’t difficult.
 And what you get in return goes a long way: a performance that is as fantastic as it was when you first started (well, at least very close).

-What are a Safe & a Dangerous Temperatures?
+What are Safe & Dangerous Temperatures for Gaming?

 Graphics cards are designed in a variety of ways, with varying degrees of performance.
 As a result, it’s only logical that their safe temperature limitations differ.